 Eligibility Criteria

-• Are Canadian citizens or permanent residents (landed immigrants);
+• are Canadian citizens or permanent residents (landed immigrants);

-• Are able to demonstrate a high level of academic achievement in their post-secondary studies to date, such as having at least a B+ or equivalent academic standing;
+• are able to demonstrate a high level of academic achievement in their post-secondary studies to date, such as having at least a B+ or equivalent academic standing;

 The Scholarship Society adjudication committee will make its selection on the basis of: